apchavan/ProtoSchool-Notes/README.md

         ![CID 02](./imgs/CID_02.png)

   4. Cryptographic hash of a particular piece of data can be used as a link to retrieve that data from peers on the decentralized web.
 However, CIDs can be used to express data structures, conveying meaning about the relationships between various pieces of data.

+## 2. Anatomy of a CID

+  CIDs (Content Identifiers) are the unique labels used to point to data stored on distributed information systems including IPFS, IPLD, libp2p, and Filecoin.

+  1.